failsafe-lib/failsafe/README.md

   .whenFailure((result, failure) -> log.error("Connection attempts failed", failure));
 ```

-#### Invocation Statistics
+#### Execution Statistics

-Recurrent exposes [InvocationStats] that provide the number of invocation attempts as well as start and elapsed times:
+Recurrent exposes [ExecutionStats] that provide the number of execution attempts as well as start and elapsed times:

 ```java
 Recurrent.with(retryPolicy).get(stats -> {